survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 ## How Much to Test?

-Regardless of how much you test, manual testing may still be required especially if you target multiple platforms.
+Regardless of how much you test, manual testing may still be required, especially if you target multiple platforms.
 But it's a good goal to minimize the amount of it and even try to eliminate it.

 No matter how much you test, problems may still slip through.
 For this reason, it's good to remember that you get what you measure.
 If you want performance, you should test against performance.
 If you want to avoid regressions against downstream projects, you should test against them before publishing changes.